dukeduck1984/uReflowOven-Esp32-Micropython/readme.md

 ### FTP access
 * The above mentioned ```advanced_temp_tuning``` may need some trial and error.
-To make the fine tuning process a bit easier, the ESP32 will create a WiFi access point named ```uReflow Oven ftp://192.168.4.1```
+To make the fine tuning process a bit easier, the ESP32 will create a WiFi access point named ```Reflower ftp://192.168.4.1```
 * Simply connect to that SSID and you can edit the ```config.json``` by logging in 192.168.4.1:21 via an FTP client, e.g. ```FileZiila```.